-The Society supports postgraduate students in a variety of ways.
+The Society is trying to build its supports postgraduate students in a variety of ways.
 These include:

-Links to the latest early career jobs in Economics.
+Links to the latest early career jobs in Economics including a live feed from EconomicsJobMarket.
 Read more about Jobs in Economics.

 The Society's Conference Grant Fund is available to members who are presenting a paper, or acting as a principal discussant at a conference; support of up to £500 is available.
+Deadlines for applications are 31 January, 30 May and 30 September.
 Read more about the Conference Grant Scheme.

 Postgraduate economists with teaching responsibilities might find the following sites helpful: